MSc Dental ImplantologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-It is a modular programme, which is divided into three sections - certificate, diploma and MSc.
+This modular programme is divided into three sections - certificate, diploma and MSc.
 All students are admitted to the MSc in the first instance but can choose to exit the programme after completing the certificate or diploma.

 Five theoretical and practical modules are delivered over a minimum of six study days during year one, as well as through distance-learning material and self-directed study.
 You will also attend clinical practice placements at the Dental Implant Clinic in Bath.
-During the clinical practice placements you will diagnose, plan treatment and carry out implant placement under supervision in pre-selected patients who are provided for you.
-After completing year one, candidates can exit the programme at certificate level or carry on to year two.
+During the clinical practice placements you will diagnose, plan treatment and carry out implant placement under supervision on pre-selected patients who are provided for you.
+After completing year one, candidates can exit the programme with a Postgraduate Certificate or carry on to year two.

 A further five modules are delivered over a minimum of six study days in year two, through distance-learning material, self-directed work and work-based study.
 In addition, you will again attend clinical practice placements.
 After successfully completing years one and two, candidates may exit the programme with a Postgraduate Diploma in Dental Implantology.